the AMBROSE BIERCE site

-Ambrose Bierce may have loved his wife Mollie (Mary Ellen Day).
-Mollie died on April 27, 1905, a year after she filed for divorce, and many years after their separation.
-Perhaps Bierce was thinking about Mollie when he wrote his most beautiful poem, one with a sentimentality unusual for a misanthrope who once claimed that the decorative skull on his desk contained the ashes of a critic (or, depending on the anecdote, his departed son).
+Perhaps Bierce was thinking of her six years after their wedding when he wrote his most beautiful poem, one with a tenderness unusual for an alleged misanthrope who once claimed that the decorative skull on his desk contained the ashes of a critic (or, depending on the anecdote, his departed son).
+Bierce could be a savage critic, but as this poem attests, he was not the misanthrope many claimed him to be, and was genuinely kind-hearted to his friends and affectionate toward his family.

 Mollie